OfficeDev/office-js-docs-pr/docs/develop/office-versions-and-requirement-sets.md

 - [PowerPoint JavaScript API requirement sets](../reference/requirement-sets/powerpoint-api-requirement-sets.md) (PowerPointApi)
 - [Understanding Outlook API requirement sets](../reference/requirement-sets/outlook-api-requirement-sets.md) (Mailbox)

 Some requirement sets contain APIs that can be used by any Office application.
-For information about these requirement sets, refer to the following articles:
+For information about these requirement sets, refer to the following articles.

 - [Office common requirement sets](../reference/requirement-sets/office-add-in-requirement-sets.md)
 - [Add-in commands requirement sets](../reference/requirement-sets/add-in-commands-requirement-sets.md)